-Former Gucci And Loro Piana Public Relations (PR) Executive Diego Moriondo Appointed Chief Marketing And Communication For APO Group's Volunteer Program Supporting The Roman Catholic Church In Africa
+Former Gucci and Loro Piana Public Relations (PR) Executive Diego Moriondo Appointed Chief Marketing and Communication for APO Group's Volunteer Program Supporting the Roman Catholic Church in Africa

-APO Group ( ), the leading award-winning pan-African communications consultancy and press-release distribution service, is proud to announce the appointment of Diego Moriondo as Chief Marketing and Communication Officer for its Volunteer Programme supporting the governing body of the Roman Catholic Church in Africa, the Symposium of Episcopal Conferences of Africa and Madagascar (SECAM).
+(MENAFN- News.Africa-Wire) ACCRA, Ghana, December 15, 2025/ -- APO Group (), the leading award-winning pan-African communications consultancy and press-release distribution service, is proud to announce the appointment of Diego Moriondo as Chief Marketing and Communication Officer for its Volunteer Programme supporting the governing body of the Roman Catholic Church in Africa, the Symposium of Episcopal Conferences of Africa and Madagascar (SECAM).

 Diego Moriondo brings a rich background in luxury brand management and global communications to the non-profit sector.
 He will serve in this critical volunteer role following a distinguished career in Media and Marketing at prestigious international fashion houses Gucci and Loro Piana.
 His high level strategic experience will be instrumental in professionalizing and scaling the Roman Catholic Church's outreach across the African continent.